xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 ![RCS booth]({filename}/images/mwc19/google-rcs-booth.jpg)

-RCS was shown in use cases like making reservation for train tickets and contacting customer support which is handled by a bot.
+RCS was shown in use cases like making reservations for train tickets and contacting customer support which is handled by a bot.

 I also walked around in Hall 8.1 and took the opportunity to talk to some of the messaging aggregators who have booths there.
 They were either neutral or negative on having RCS as part of their products.

-**Takeaways: Even after the first annoucement of RCS in Mobile World Congress we still have little pickup for RCS.
+**Takeaways: Even after the first announcement of RCS in Mobile World Congress we still have little pickup for RCS.
 Even some of the aggregators don't have plans or doesn't seem to be interested in having a serious push to have RCS in their pipeline.
 I'm not sure how serious the carriers are pushing RCS.**